JuvGut/Heart-Seg-Lmk-Det/README.md

 ```

 For detailed instructions and additional options, refer to [how_to_use_nnunet.md](/nnUNet/documentation/how_to_use_nnunet.md)

+The model can also be deployed using a docker container.
+In order to do that, consult this [guide](/nnUNet/documentation/nnunet-docker-guide.md).

 ### 3. Landmark Detection
 Follow these steps to run the landmark detection pipeline: